Kronstadt rebellion: Reaction in Petrograd

-The authorities falsely accused the revolt of being a counterrevolutionary plan.
+The authorities portrayed the rebels as counter-revolutionaries and falsely accused them of doing the Whites' and other enemies' bidding.
 The rebels did not expect attacks from the authorities nor did they launch attacks against the continent—rejecting Kozlovsky's advice—nor did the island's communists denounce any kind of collusion by the rebels in the early moments of the revolt.
 They even attended the delegate assembly on March 2.
 Initially, the rebels sought to show a conciliatory stance with the government, believing that it could comply with Kronstadt's demands.
 Kalinin, who spoke at the assembly, would have been a valuable hostage for the rebels yet returned to Petrograd without issue.

 Neither the rebels nor the government expected the Kronstadt protests to trigger a rebellion.
 Many of the local members of the Bolshevik party did not see in the rebels and their demands the supposedly counterrevolutionary character denounced by the Moscow leaders.
 Local communists even published a manifesto in the island's new journal.

 Some of the government troops sent to suppress the revolt, upon learning that the island's rule by commissioners had been eliminated, instead defected to the rebellion.
 The government had serious problems with the regular troops sent to suppress the uprising, and resorted to using cadets and Cheka agents.
 The high-ranking Bolshevik leaders responsible for the operation had to return from the 10th Party Congress in Moscow.

 The rebels' claim of a "third revolution" to uphold ideals of 1917 and limit the Bolshevik government's power risked undermining and dividing popular support for the Bolshevik party.
 To maintain credulity, the Bolsheviks made the revolt appear counterrevolutionary, explaining their uncompromising military campaign and stance.
 The Bolsheviks tried to present themselves as the sole legitimate defenders of working class interests.